What is MCP: The Universal Protocol for AI Integration

 Authentication and Authorization

-MCP servers are now officially classified as OAuth Resource Servers.
-This might seem like a small semantic change, but it has significant implications for security and discovery.
+MCP servers are classified as OAuth Resource Servers.
 The protocol implements robust security measures including OAuth 2.0, API key management, and role-based access control.

 Data Privacy Protection

-MCP clients are now required to implement Resource Indicators, as specified in RFC 8707.
-By using a resource indicator in the token request, a client explicitly states the intended recipient (the "audience") of the access token.
-These capabilities are essential for applications handling sensitive business information.
+MCP clients are required to implement Resource Indicators (RFC 8707).
+By using a resource indicator in the token request, a client explicitly states the intended recipient of the access token—essential for applications handling sensitive business information.

 Enterprise-Grade Security

-Microsoft is building in OS-level safeguards (for example, user consent prompts, enterprise policies for MCP usage) as part of its implementation, demonstrating the protocol's readiness for enterprise deployment.
+Microsoft is building OS-level safeguards (user consent prompts, enterprise policies for MCP usage) as part of its implementation, demonstrating the protocol's readiness for enterprise deployment.

 Integration Approach